wdl339/chfs/docs/lab1/lab1.md

 ### Docker Container

 We use docker container for all of your CSE labs in this semester, and we will provide a container image including all the environments your need for these labs.
+This will simplify the configuration of the environments.

 If you are not familiar with docker container, [this tutorial](https://www.runoob.com/docker/docker-container-usage.html) may help you quickly grasp how to use docker container.
+If you haven't install docker before, please install docker on your own workspace.
+You can refer [this tutorial](https://docs.docker.com/desktop/install/windows-install/) to install docker.

 - To get the docker image, you have two choices:
     - Pull from remote repository: